Preemo-Inc/nix-ml-ops/options.md

-Settings shared between devcontainer and all jobs\.
+Settings shared between devcontainer and all jobs and services\.
+For example, config of ` perSystem.ml-ops.common.xxx ` will be copied to ` perSystem.ml-ops.devcontainer.xxx `, all ` perSystem.ml-ops.jobs.<name>.xx ` and all ` perSystem.ml-ops.services.<name>.xxx `\.